MarsBased/rosetta-gem/README.md

 ## Configuration

-You can configure the library using an initializer.
+You can configure the library through the initializer.

 Example:
 ```ruby